 Polyploidy can be induced artificially in plants using the most widely effective chemical, colchicine.
 This is because colchicine dissolves easily in water and can change the number of chromosomes in cells (Manzoor et al. 2019).
 It also affects plant physiology, making plants appear bigger and stronger.
 However, the long-term application can cause stunted growth.
 This makes obtaining the effective concentration and appropriate soaking time necessary for maximum and profitable plant growth and production.
-Plant growth and development can be observed in characteristics such as height, number of pods, pod length and weight.
+Plant growth as height, number of pods, pod length and weight.
 The chromosomal mutations can also occur with the influence of colchicine mutagens which cause changes in phenotype and genotype.